What Is a Short Story?

 Sinclair Ross’s The Painted Door is written in the third-person narrative but is mostly limited to the wife’s perspective, Ann.
 As a result, the ending comes as a complete surprise because all of the story’s information is limited to Ann’s experiences.
 Had the author included her husband’s perspective, it would have changed the tone and outcome of the story altogether.

-As you start your story, do you know what sort of conflict the story or main character might encounter or explore?
-If not, what is a conflict that might help engage readers?
-Internal and emotional conflicts are perfectly valid, and that might be a starting point to cause a bigger, external conflict.
+As you start your story, do you know what sort of conflict the story or main character may encounter or explore?
+If not, what is a conflict that may help engage readers?
+Internal and emotional conflicts are perfectly valid, and that may be a starting point to cause a bigger, external conflict.

 6. The Hook